hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database_extended_auditing_policy.html.markdown

 The following arguments are supported:

-* `database_id` - (Required) The ID of the sql database to set the extended auditing policy.
+* `database_id` - (Required) The ID of the SQL database to set the extended auditing policy.
 Changing this forces a new resource to be created.

 * `enabled` - (Required) Whether to enable the extended auditing policy.
 Possible values are `true` and `false`.
 Defaults to `true`.